SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ### 1. Objective

-The objective of rule-based extraction is to provide a controlled, deterministic, high-precision, and schema-constrained method for identifying specific entity types within clinical text.
+The objective of rule-based extraction is to provide a controlled, deterministic, moderate-precision, and schema-constrained method for identifying specific entity types within clinical text.

 - Following section extraction and sentence segmentation, this stage defines three sets of deterministic rules to extract the entities: **SYMPTOM, INTERVENTION, COMPLICATION**
 - Rules are based on prototypical ICU language and clear lexical patterns, rather than attempting full linguistic coverage
 - The component functions as a candidate generation layer within a hybrid pipeline, not a full clinical NLP system
-- Outputs are structured, stable, interpretable, and span-aligned, making them suitable for downstream transformer validation
+- Outputs are structured, stable, interpretable, and span-aligned, making them suitable for downstream transformer validation where precision is enforced at the final output level rather than at the rule level

 ---